 2.)
 As far back as the early 20th century scientists cautioned that a delusional diagnosis (parasitophobia) should never be given until after a patient was given a complete physical exam.
 Further exploration of all possibilities is essential.
 Today an increasing number of people who were previously considered to be suffering from delusional parasitosis have been confirmed as having Morgellons disease.

-Although Morgellons disease has been confused with delusional parasitosis, the occurrence of the disease in children, the lack of pre-existing psychopathology in most patients and the presence of subcutaneous fibers on skin biopsy indicate that the disease has a somatic origin.
+Although Morgellons disease has been mistaken for delusional parasitosis, the occurrence of the disease in children, the lack of pre-existing psychopathology in most patients and the presence of subcutaneous fibers on skin biopsy indicate that the disease has a somatic origin.

-The association with Lyme disease and the apparent response to antibiotic therapy supports the concept that Morgellons disease may be triggered by an infectious process.
-Recent studies suggest that infection with Agrobacterium may play a role in the disease.
-Further clinical and molecular research is needed to unlock the mystery of Morgellons disease.
+Recent scientific literature confirms an association between Morgellons and Lyme disease and the apparent response to antibiotic therapy supports the concept that Morgellons disease may be triggered by an infectious process.

 Lesions and scars caused by Morgellons

 identification of Borrelia burgdorferi in Morgellons disease patients

 Analysis of a population with clinically confirmed microscopic